Hundred-Dollar Laptop Draws Skeptics

 KAPLAN: The new laptop is the brainchild of Nicholas Negroponte, the co-founder of MIT's Media Lab.
 Negroponte says seven countries, including Brazil and India, have expressed interest in the machines.
 He says access to digital technology shouldn't be a luxury.
 He believes it's a right.

-Dr. NICHOLAS NEGROPONTE (Senior Director, MIT's Media Laboratory): We're treating the $100 dollar laptop like a school uniform that's passed out.
+NICHOLAS NEGROPONTE: We're treating the $100 dollar laptop like a school uniform that's passed out.

 KAPLAN: But there are some experts who question whether the $100 dollar laptop is a good idea--like Chris Morey, who worked for the International Aid Group OXFAM-Canada for more than a decade.
 Morey wonders about children who've never held a pencil using state of the art computers.

-Mr. CHRIS MOREY (OXFAM-Canada): A kid goes home, they travel 20 kilometers in a, you know, in a donkey cart.
+CHRIS MOREY: A kid goes home, they travel 20 kilometers in a, you know, in a donkey cart.
 Maybe they come back, maybe they don't, depending on what's happening with farming.
 How robust are these things?
 You know, it's a pretty radical change, and an expensive one, beyond the cost of the box itself.